The story of

 crucial role in breaking codes.
 Enigma is the perfect way

-to show your students that maths can make the difference.
+to show your students that math can make the difference.

 Brilliant people like Alan Turing and Max Newton,

-founders of computer history, were ace code breakers in
+founders of computer technology, were ace code breakers

-Bletchley Park.
-And it all started with maths!
+in Bletchley Park, and it all started with math!
 How many

 possible combinations are there to place the rotors in